 Although Chinchillas Are Easy to Care For, Always Be Cautious

 While chinchillas are extremely self-sufficient and easy to care for, they do have a few small requirements.

 I often get asked, if I would feel safe leaving my chinchilla alone for the weekend.

-Not to mention, when you return from your trip, your chinchilla may be a little upset for the skipped days of playtime.
+The worst case is that your chinchilla may be a little upset for the skipped days of playtime.

 Now it’s time to get into the fun stuff and what everyone looks forward too when they embark on the journey to adopt a chinchilla.

 The love, bond, and cuddling that may follow if you play your cards correctly.